 DSLR; Digital Single Lens Reflex Camera

 ‘DSLR’ stands for “Digital Single Lens Reflex” – a type of camera.
-The format of the DSLR camera provides the user with a direct view of the scene the camera will capture.
-In previous formats the view the user saw was not the same view seen through the main camera lens.
+The DSLR format provides the user with a direct view of the scene through the main lens.
+The viewer will therefore see the same scene the sensor captures.

 Before the DSLR and film SLRs all cameras had ‘viewfinders’ through which to view the scene to compose the shot.
 Looking through the viewfinder, a lens in its own right, a user saw down a separate and parallel optical path to the main lens.
 This twin lens arrangement resulted in two important issues…